 When do you schedule appointments?

-Most appointments are on Saturday mornings but sometimes also Tuesday or Thursday evenings after 5:30 pm or at times I can make special arrangements if you have a challenging schedule.
+Most appointments are on evenings, weekends, or alternating Mondays or at times I can make special arrangements if you have a challenging schedule.

 Do you provide EMDR for children?

 I generally don't see anyone under 18 years of age unless there is a special circumstance arranged with a parent or legal guardian.
 I have never performed EMDR with anyone under 11 years of age.

 Yes entirely and a big part of why I do not participate with insurance which requires the documentation of a clinical diagnosis which many people I've worked with prefer not to have on their record and insurance often shares info with the national clinical database which I consider a serious threat to privacy.

 Do you take insurance?